Applying for Residence Hall Housing

 - Once submitted, the housing application becomes the housing contract, (and cancellation process must be followed)

-- Housing is guaranteed for new students whom apply before July 1.
+- Housing is normally available for new students whom apply before July 1.
 Please note that housing will be assigned based on the order of submission.

 - If you are under the age of 18 at the time you submit your application, a parent and/or guardian must sign the agreement, located in the last section of this page.